Should You Offer Your Services as a Paid Medical or Dental Expert?

 Richard Cahill, JD, Vice President and Associate General Counsel, The Doctors Company

-The attorney may have obtained your name from another attorney familiar with your professional reputation or your unflappability on the witness stand in an unrelated case, from literature searches establishing your expertise in a particular area, or from unknown references.
-Ascertaining how the attorney came to approach you may help inform your decision.
-Whatever the source initiating the contact—and despite the flattery of having your opinion solicited and the lure of an additional source of income—do not enter lightly into a decision to function as a paid expert witness.
-Consider the following questions:
+Counsel may have obtained your name from another lawyer who is personally familiar with your professional reputation, your unflappability on the witness stand in an unrelated case, or from literature searches establishing your expertise in a particular area.
+Ascertaining how the attorney came to approach you at the outset of the engagement may help inform your decision about whether you should agree to participate.
+Whatever the source initiating the contact, consider the following points before deciding to act as an expert witness:

 For further questions or assistance, please contact The Doctors Company Patient Safety and Risk Management Department at (800) 421-2368 or by email.